karlkristopher/craftberlin/README.md

 # Berlin Craft Beer

-A directory of craft beer bars, brewhouses, and bottleshops around Berlin.
+* A directory of craft beer bars, brewhouses, and bottleshops around Berlin.

-## Requirements

-* Node
-* MongoDB
+* Full stack MERN stack web application with the help of the Mapbox & Google Places APIs.

 ## Setup